Central Research Topics

 Incentive systems are motivating employees in the interest of the company owners by tying performance metrics to a measurable input, output or outcome.
 The performance evaluation is influenced by discretionary elements.
 For example, individual’s communication skills are evaluated by using a rating scale.
 The rating may be influenced by a biased evaluator who favors certain employees over others.
 This is just one example of the room for discretionary decisions in performance evaluation.
 It is the focus of this project to analyze – using behavioral experiments – how and when discretion influences perceived fairness, motivation, and behavior.

-Clawback clauses are intended to prohibit employees’ misconduct by recovering incentive payments following a material misstatement, compliance violation or breach of duty.
-The supervisory committee may define clauses that cover more trigger events and more incentive compensation elements (e.g., bonus and pension funds).
-In the project, secondary data analysis is used to investigate, which companies implement clawback clauses to prevent future misconduct and which trigger events are defined in the compensation contract.
+Clawback provisions are intended to prohibit employees’ misconduct by recovering incentive payments following a material misstatement, compliance violation or breach of duty.
+The supervisory committee may define provisions that cover more trigger events and more incentive compensation elements (e.g., bonus and pension funds).
+In the project, secondary data analysis is used to investigate, which companies implement clawback provisions to prevent future misconduct and which trigger events are defined in the compensation contract.
 Furthermore, experimental research is used to investigate how employees adjust their risking-taking and decision behavior following the implementation and execution of clawbacks.

 To investigate influencing factors of honesty in managerial reporting settings, we conduct experimental research.